Herein lies a true story of about 50 pages detailing my trials and tribulations.

 I justify my losses because civil forfeiture is not attacking just me.
 Civil forfeiture attacks the civil right and the civil safety of all people who own property.
 I have a responsibility to my own well being but I also have a responsibility to those around me.

-My home in itself may not amount to great value but when we apply a proportionality test in the wide world arena then the value of my endeavours is extraordinary to those who value the right to own property.
+My home in itself may not amount to great value but in the wide world arena of millions upon millions of property owners then the value of my endeavours is extraordinary to all who value private property rights.

 Had I known at the outset how civil forfeiture works then, on reflection, I may not have challenged Willie Hofmeyr and his Asset Forfeiture gang.
 The selfish sensible thing to have done would have been for me to cut my losses and walk away but being who I am, that is not what I did but then we must consider that on the other hand, at the end of the day, I have done nothing wrong.
 Why should the state be allowed to get away with what has been done to me?